Real Madrid defender salutes Antoine Semenyo: "He can do everything"

 The stats back it up.
 According to Transfermarkt, the Ghana international notched 13 goals and delivered seven assists in 42 appearances across all competitions this season.

-Beyond numbers, though, it was his ability to stretch defences, hold his own in duels, and finish with both feet that elevated his value.
+Beyond numbers, he could stretch defences, hold his own in duels, and finish with both feet, which elevated his value.

 That blend of directness and versatility has drawn attention across the Premier League.